 Yes, bamboo toilet paper is safe for plumbing.
 It’s a great alternative to traditional paper products because it’s made from a natural material that’s biodegradable, compostable, and safe for septic systems.

 We’ve got good news and bad news.
-The good news is that bamboo toilet paper is made from a natural material and is a renewable resource.
-The bad news is that it doesn’t break down easily when it gets wet, which means you’ll have to deal with the same issue you have with regular toilet paper: clogged drains.
+The good news is that bamboo toilet paper is made from a natural and renewable resource.
+The bad news is that it doesn’t break down easily when wet, so you’ll have to deal with the same issue you have with regular toilet paper: clogged drains.

-You may be wondering how bamboo toilet paper can hold up to all of its promises if it’s not breaking down in the water like other types of biodegradable materials do.
-But don’t worry—there’s more than one way for your bathroom waste to get somewhere else besides the drain!
+You may wonder how bamboo toilet paper can hold up to all its promises if it’s not breaking down in the water like other biodegradable materials.
+But don’t worry—there’s more than one way for your bathroom waste to get elsewhere besides the drain!

 To wrap up, we’re sure you’re probably wondering how to get your hands on some bamboo toilet paper.
-It can be found at many stores that sell bathroom supplies and online retailers.
-If you want to make sure your purchase is truly eco-friendly, look for brands that are certified by organizations such as the Forest Stewardship Council or Sustainable Forestry Initiative (SFI).
-You can also consider buying from smaller companies that specialize in green products like these!
+You can find them at many stores that sell bathroom supplies and online retailers.
+If you want to ensure your purchase is truly eco-friendly, look for brands certified by organizations such as the Forest Stewardship Council or Sustainable Forestry Initiative (SFI).
+You can also consider buying from smaller companies specializing in green products like these!

 And if nothing impressed you enough from this list, check out the softest bamboo toilet paper on the market!